Massive analysis of Gibson J-45 guitars from the 1940s to 1960s. The definitive J-45 teardown guide!

 -String height at 12th fret: 6th string side 2.5 mm, 1st string side 2.0 mm

-Test the product thoroughly at home.
-If unsatisfied, we will refund the purchase price.
+Please try the product thoroughly at home.
+If you are not satisfied, we will refund the purchase price.